LarryTo-hub/LarryTo-hub/README.md

 ---

-## 🛠️ Projects Coming Soon
+## 🛠️ Projects

-📌 **fall-ai-studio-project** – A machine learning application focused on solving a real-world business problem using supervised learning
+📌 **fall-ai-studio-project** – YouTube Viral Video Longevity**

-I’ll be adding full READMEs, visualizations, and documentation to each of my projects as they’re developed.
+A supervised learning project that uses the Kaggle YouTube Trending Videos dataset to predict how long a video will stay trending by engineering engagement, timing, and discoverability features from real YouTube metadata.

 ---